Other Ways to Support FEE

 FEE accepts matching gifts through various corporate matching programs.
 Check with your employer to find out if your gift is eligible for a match.

-All matching gift forms and requests for more information should be addressed to the contact below.
+All matching gift forms and requests for more information should be addressed to:

 FEE is a 501(c)(3) nonprofit educational organization, so donations made to FEE are tax-deductible to the full extent allowable by law.
 FEE is also proud to adhere to the strictest of standards in financial and programmatic transparency, earning the highest possible ratings from both Charity Navigator (four stars) and GuideStar (Platinum).
 FEE neither solicits nor receives government funds.
 We depend completely on the support of private foundations and individuals like you.